 Also of interest is that Crab Orchard has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 12.46% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.46% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Crab Orchard is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Crab Orchard doesn't have a public transportation system that people use for their commute.

-The citizens of Crab Orchard are slightly less educated than the national average of 21.84% for the average city or town: 15.75% of adults in Crab Orchard have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Crab Orchard rank slightly lower than the national average.
+15.75% of adults 25 and older in Crab Orchard have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The people who call Crab Orchard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crab Orchard residents report their race to be White, followed by Asian.
 Important ancestries of people in Crab Orchard include English, German, Italian, Irish, and Dutch.